 Chiliz, a Malta-based platform providing fan tokens in partnership with sports clubs, says it plans to spend $50 million on an expansion in the U.S.

-The Malta-based company has so far taken a focus on soccer, with its tokens allowing fans to vote on club polls and receive incentives and prizes.
-This can type of fan interaction can provide a “new digital revenue source” for sports organizations, according to Dreyfus.
+The Malta-based company has so far put its focus on soccer, with its tokens allowing fans to vote on club polls and receive incentives and prizes.
+This type of fan interaction can provide a “new digital revenue source” for sports organizations, according to Dreyfus.

 “A huge focal point for us in our global growth plans is the U.S. That’s why we’re … investing $50 million into the country’s sports industry in order to launch Fan Tokens with leading franchises from the five major U.S. sports leagues,” he told Reuters.

 On Feb.
-25, the firm said it has so far partnered with 23 sporting and eSports organizations, including top soccer clubs such as FC Barcelona, Juventus and Paris Saint-Germain, to launch fan tokens on its blockchain-based platform Socios.com.
-Its Milan FC token launched on the Binance exchange at the time, seeing a claimed $50 million in trading volume in the opening 30 minutes.
+25, the firm said it has so far partnered with 23 sporting and esports organizations, including top soccer clubs such as FC Barcelona, Juventus and Paris Saint-Germain, to launch fan tokens on its blockchain-based platform Socios.com.
+Its Milan FC token launched on the Binance exchange at the time, and the company reported $50 million in trading volume in the opening 30 minutes.

 According to Dreyfus, the fan token market cap is currently worth $194 million and has generated $30 million in revenue for clubs and partners in 2020.